Latest News from the Underworld

 055

-This is the trajectory
+This is the Trajectory

 Made a million by eighteen.
 Executive at twenty-three.
 Cars, mansions, so on and so forth.
 Spent a fortune on obscure art.
 Even more on obscure marriages.
 Owned my fair share of sunlit swimming pools.
 The recession hit but by then I was into crypto.
 Then it was quanto.
 Then I got out of that and into universals.
 It really makes a lot more sense to work at scale.
 You reach that point where the calculations exceed normal limits.
 This is just so clear to me now.
 That’s when you’re really safe.
 You’re untouchable.
 There’s absolutely no way you can fail.